 Performance across other metrics varied considerably by country, with a large proportion of that variation being driven by the technology in use.

-Section D provides a comprehensive comparison of performance between different states.
+Section D provides a comprehensive comparison of performance between different countries.

-A.3 Next Steps
+Next Steps A.3

-This document represents the second in a series of three studies into the performance of broadband services across Europe.
-The next report is due in the autumn of 2014.
+This document represents the third and final in a series of three studies into the performance of broadband services across Europe.